Inbox Anxiety – Seven Rules to Claim Your Confidence Back

-How many times do you open your inbox and find over a hundred unread emails?
-And how often do you “clean your inbox” just to find it overflowing with emails again the day after?
-One of the reasons why I get stressed around emails is that I spend a whole day in a workshop and I cannot check my emails because it would distract my mind too much.
-Then I check my emails after the workshop when I am already exhausted and know that I have a lot of tasks and queries to handle.
+How often do you open your inbox and find over a hundred unread emails?
+And how frequently do you “clean your inbox” just to see it overflowing with emails again the day after?
+One of the reasons I used to get stressed around emails was that I would spend a whole day in a workshop, and I couldn’t check my emails because it would distract my mind too much.
+Then I checked my emails after the workshop, when I was already exhausted, and I knew that I had a lot of tasks and queries to handle.
+I had this urge to respond to people because it was a habit from the corporate world, and I pride myself on being “responsive” and “open”.

-When I worked in the corporate world, I would often have a day full of meetings and calls and come back to my desk at 5 or 6 PM and “started to work productively”.
-Or, you probably know this: it’s Friday, 4.30 PM, and you are just about to start your weekend and then you see this one email and it keeps you at your desk for another hour.
-Your partner in the meantime is waiting for you to help with the groceries or wants you to be home early so that you can greet your friends that are coming by for dinner.
-There are different reasons why our body shows stress reactions and I thought it would help to break this phenomenon down to help you deal with it.
+When I worked in the corporate world, I would often have a day full of meetings and calls and come back to my desk at 5 or 6 PM and “start to work productively”.
+Or, you probably know this: it’s Friday, 4.30 PM, and you are just about to start your weekend, and then you see this one email, and it keeps you at your desk for another hour.

 Inbox Anxiety Came with Emails